-This is the actual Skill , This section breaks i.e. what the manager the skill into specific does to show that they management activities. are ensuring the food How management is safe. demonstrates this skill Food safety skill Food Safety Management 30.
-Manage and maintain the traceability system within your area of the food operation Ensure: Traceability system is fit for purpose and operates effectively Traceability information within the food chain complies with the relevant legislation, e.g. requirements for food of animal origin, requirements for sprouts and seeds intended for the production of sprouts Traceability system includes both food and food contact materials as required by the relevant legislation Traceability system includes products returned or rejected by customers and ensures that full traceability is maintained on these products at all times Traceability records are kept as required by the relevant legislation Relevant personnel are briefed on the traceability system and their role in its operation Traceability system is audited and reviewed periodically
+This is the actual Skill , i.e. what the manager does to show that they are ensuring the food is safe.
+Food safety skill This section breaks the skill into specific management activities.
+How management demonstrates this skill Food Safety Management 30.
+Manage and maintain the traceability system within your area of the food operation Ensure: Traceability system is fit for purpose and operates effectively Traceability information within the food chain complies with the relevant legislation, e.g. requirements for food of animal origin, requirements for sprouts and seeds intended for the production of sprouts Traceability system includes both food and food contact materials as required by the relevant legislation Traceability system includes products returned or rejected by customers and ensures that full traceability is maintained on these products at all times Traceability records are kept as required by the relevant legislation Relevant personnel are briefed on the traceability system and their role in its operation Traceability system is audited and reviewed periodically See Appendix 'Relevant FSAI Publications' Traceability for further information